shirabiton/shirabiton/README.md

 ## 🎓 Education
-- Formal Education (2022-2024):
+- **Formal Education (2022-2024)**:
-  - Full-Stack engineering studies on behalf of Mahat by the Minhal College
+  - Full-Stack engineering studies at Mahat by Minhal College
   - Computer teaching studies by Ministry of Education

-I really enjoy adding knowledge to my skill set, advancing in my profession, and learning on my own.
+I'm a lifelong learner, always on the lookout for new knowledge and ways to up my game.

-That's why I learn a lot by myself as well as through additional courses.
+Whether it's through self-study or additional courses, I'm all in.

 ## 💪 Motivation